 There are many disadvantages to having a large inventory.
 These include:

-- Reduced costs.
+- Increased costs.
 Inventory itself has a cost, plus there is a cost to store it and maintain it in good condition.
 (Lower costs can make you more competitive.)

 - Items may deteriorate, get soiled, decay, spoil, or be damaged.
 The longer an item is kept in inventory, the greater the risk.
 (Unusable items increase your costs.)

 - Loses from inventory shrinkage (theft, items becoming lost, etc.)

 - Items may become obsolete, or the market may change, such that the item is no longer needed or desired.

 The disadvantages of increased inventory generally all lead to higher costs.
 This can result in the need to charge customers higher prices.
 Thus the benefits of maintaining a greater inventory are offset by higher costs.
 The positives vs. the higher costs must be weighed in each situation to determine the best inventory levels.
 That's what inventory planning does.